rajaaravv/rajaaravv/README.md

 ### 🧭 About Me

 I'm a Bachelor of Computer Applications student in Patna, Bihar, building toward a career in **data analysis**.
-I work with **Python, SQL, and Microsoft Excel** to clean, structure, and visualize data — and I pair that with real coordination experience from university leadership and project-coordinator roles, where I kept timelines, documentation, and cross-team communication on track.
+I work with **Python, SQL, Power BI, and Microsoft Excel** to clean, structure, analyze, and visualize data — transforming raw information into actionable insights.

 I'm early-career and intentionally honest about it: this profile reflects foundational, practicing-level skills — not overstated expertise — with a clear trajectory toward data analytics.